-The District will ensure that an IEP is in effect for a student by the student's $3^{rd}$ birthday.
-If a student's $3^{rd}$ birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.
-Please see the District's FAPE Composite Operating Procedure.
+The District will ensure that an IEP is in effect for a student by the student's 3rd birthday.
+If a student's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.
+Please see Section 3.14: FAPE.